Beauty salon insurance

 How much does beauty salon insurance cost?

 This depends on the level and types of cover you choose for your business, as well as the location of your salon.
-As an example, 20% of beauty salon owners paid £17.62 a month or less for their Superscript business insurance between July and September 2022.
+As an example, 10% of beauty salon businesses paid £17.62 a month or less for their insurance between January and March 2023.

 Do beauty salons have to get insurance?